 Which brings me to the one thing I will never budge on when it comes to Garlic Bread.
 Use as much or little garlic as you want for your taste, adjust the salt, add whatever herbs you desire.

 But for a truly epic, classic Garlic Bread experience, my one rule is this:

 In my world, classic Garlic Bread should always be made with stock standard supermarket or basic bakery French stick / baguette.
 The crust isn’t that thick, and it’s usually pretty soft rather than crispy.
 Once slathered with butter and baked in foil, I find it yields the perfect ratio of crust crunch to soft, warm, garlic butter soaked bread.

 On the other hand, a thick crust like you get with fancy artisan baguettes is no good – too much crispy crust compared to soft bread inside.
 Too hard to swallow!

 Here in Australia, our French sticks are pretty long – usually around 60 cm / 2 feet long, and the diameter ranges from around 7 – 9 cm / 2.7 – 3.5″.
 Here’s some size context for you.
 Though actually, Dozer makes that French stick look darn tiny!!!! 😂

 Bread aside, I only have one other rule for Garlic Bread: please use real garlic.
-As much as I will rip into Pizza Hut garlic bread with enthusiasm, there’s no denying that it has an element of sourness to it which is probably due to using jarred garlic because that’s the main difference I notice between fresh and jarred garlic.
+As much as I will rip into Dominos and Pizza Hut garlic bread with enthusiasm, there’s no denying that it has an element of sourness to it which is probably due to using jarred garlic because that’s the main difference I notice between fresh and jarred garlic.
 From the preservatives, I expect.